Preparing For Empty Nest? See Six Strategies to Support You

 Take time on one of your leisurely Saturday afternoons to write down some of the things you’d love to do – and never thought you’d have time for (you’ve been so busy raising kids – and now mentally preparing for an empty nest!).

 It’s time to play!
 Take the time to create your unique style.
 Make time for the volunteering you always wanted to do.
-Mentor a deserving young woman.
+Mentor.
 Reorganize your space.

 Jot down a list of places you’d like to visit – local and far away.
 Hang it up in your new studio.